 As home networks become more sophisticated, and as their interactions with the access network become more complex, coordination between access network standards and home network standards becomes of increasing importance.

-Using a process similar to the ANTS coordination, a home network transport (HNT) standards overview and work plan have been published and is available on the SG15 webpage.
+Using a process similar to the ANT standards coordination, a home network transport (HNT) standards overview and work plan have been published and is available on the SG15 webpage.

-The access network is experiencing rapid technical change, historically high subscriber growth rates, a proliferation of new products and solutions, wide entry from new service providers and equipment suppliers who might be unfamiliar with general standards and governments eager for deployment of advanced technologies in the access network. access network standardization will see increased numbers of stakeholders who might be not industry experts or even members.
+The access network is experiencing rapid technical change, historically high subscriber growth rates, a proliferation of new products and solutions, wide entry from new service providers and equipment suppliers who might be unfamiliar with general standards, and governments eager for deployment of advanced technologies in the access network.
+Access network standardization will see increased numbers of stakeholders who might be not industry experts or even members.
 These same concerns apply to home networks as they are increasingly connected to the access network and the WAN.
 The need for coordinated standardization in these portions of the network has not been greater than it is today.

 A.2 Question